 dictionary of installed Platform SDK modules, where the dictionary keys are keywords for the various modules, and the values are 2-tuples where the first is the release date, and the second is the version number.

-If a value isn't set, it wasn't available in the registry.
+If a value is not set, it was not available in the registry.

 MSVS_ARCH

 Sets the architecture for which the generated project(s) should build.